womeier/certicoqwasm-testing/README.md

 This repo contains scripts and examples for testing [certicoqwasm](https://github.com/womeier/certicoqwasm).

-### Performance evaluation
+## Performance evaluation CertiCoq-Wasm binaries
 See [here](./evaluation/evaluation-wolfgang.md) (outdated) and [here](./evaluation/evaluation_27_03_24.org) for some performance comparisons.

-#### How to add new binaries for evaluation
-1) Create folder in `./evaluation/binaries/`, put binaries in it
-2) Insert folder with short description in `./evaluation/benchmark.py`, possibly update program list
-3) Then you can run the benchmark with e.g. `cd evaluation && ./benchmark.py --engine=node --folder ./binaries/cps-feb-01-24/`
-4) Add expected result in file in `./evaluation/results`
-5) Run the `./evaluation/sanity-checks.py` script.
+### Run CertiCoq-Wasm binaries with Node.js
+In `evaluation`, run:
+`./benchmark.py --engine=node --folder ./binaries/non-cps-primops-may-21-24 --wasm-opt --coalesce-locals`

+### Run CertiCoq-Wasm binaries with wasmtime
+In `evaluation`, run:
+`./benchmark.py --engine=wasmtime --folder ./binaries/non-cps-primops-may-21-24 --wasm-opt --coalesce-locals`

+### Run CertiCoq-Wasm binaries with wasmtime-compile
+In `evaluation`, run:
+`./benchmark.py --engine=wasmtime-compile --folder ./binaries/non-cps-primops-may-21-24 --wasm-opt --coalesce-locals`

+Note, that wasmtime-compile is currently not supported.
+(Could be supported by removing the unused imports.)

+### Running the benchmarks
-Wasmtime requires the installation of wasmtime and wasmtime-py, version 18 or later.
+Wasmtime requires the installation of wasmtime-py, version 18 or later.
 `pip install "wasmtime>=18.0.0"`

-### Checking result of CertiCoq wasm backend
+### How to add new CertiCoq-Wasm binaries
+1) Create branch in main repo `benchmarks_<NAME>`
+1) Create folder with name `<NAME>` in `./evaluation/binaries/`, put binaries in it
+3) Insert folder with short description in `./evaluation/benchmark.py`, possibly update program list
+4) Then you can run the benchmark with e.g. `cd evaluation && ./benchmark.py --folder ./binaries/non-cps-primops-may-21-24 --wasm-opt --coalesce-locals`
+5) Add the expected result in file in `./evaluation/results`
+6) Run the `./evaluation/sanity-checks.py` script.

+### Performance evaluation Rust -> Wasm binaries
+In `evaluation/rust_to_wasm`, run:
+`./benchmark.py --folder ./binaries/unchecked_arith/`

+### Performance evaluation OCaml -> Wasm binaries
+In `evaluation/wasm_of_ocaml`, run:
+TODO

+### Performance evaluation C -> Wasm binaries
+In `evaluation/c_to_wasm_emscripten`, run:
+TODO

+### Quick sha256 demo (unrelated to sha demo website)
-Run `make sha` to export the computation of a sha256 sum (taken from A.W.
-Appel) to wasm and run it with Node.js.
+This compiles extracts a sha256 sum (taken from A.W.
+Appel) to wasm and runs it with Node.js.
+Run `make sha`, or `make sha_explicit`.

 ### Import wasm program in Coq
 The script `wasm_to_coq.py` takes a given .wasm file and outputs the byte-list that can be parsed using WasmCert-Coq.

-### Requirements
+## Requirements
 - CertiCoq with wasm backend: [certicoqwasm](https://github.com/womeier/certicoqwasm).
 - Node.js (version 22 or higher)
 - python 3